Updated: May 23

-Acts 15 is often used by Christians as a tool to show that the Torah was done away with, or to prove that dispensationalism is true.
+Acts 15 is often used by Christians as a tool to show that the Torah was done away with or to prove that dispensationalism is true.
 But are there any truths to their claims?
 I believe as we take a closer look at Acts 15, we will see that such claims are scripturally bankrupt and only come from a misunderstanding of the scriptures.
 This will not be an exhausted explanation of Acts 15 but a pocket guide to understanding what is said in the chapter.
 My mission is to inform and inspire you to do the research yourself, doing this will strengthen your beliefs.

-At the beginning of the Chapter we learn that certain men came from Judea and told the young believers they needed to be circumcised to be saved.
+At the beginning of the chapter, we learn that certain men came from Judea and told the young believers they needed to be circumcised to be saved.

 “And certain men came down from Yehuḏah (Judea) and were teaching the brothers, “Unless you are circumcised, according to the practice of Mosheh, you are unable to be saved.”
 (Acts 15:1)

-This is no different than the Preachers now days saying you must be baptized to be saved, or you need to be able to speak in tongues.
+This is no different than the Preachers nowadays saying you must be baptized to be saved, or you need to be able to speak in tongues.
 Circumcision, baptisms, and speaking in tongues are all great things, but salvation is available to all so long they abide in the Messiah.
-According to the Talmud, no one may enter into Israel unless they are first circumcised.
+According to the Talmud, no one may enter Israel unless they are first circumcised.
 This has never been the case but was added by men.

 “When a convert enters the congregation of Israel, he is obligated to undergo circumcision first.
 If he had been circumcised while he was a gentile, it is necessary to extract the blood of the covenant on the day that he converts.”
 (Hilchot Issurei Bi'ah 13:1-4)